Wanderers-Of-The-Rift/wotr-docs/src/builds/tutorial.md

 ### Spawning template
 On the build server, a template for every structure is provided, and placed in an appropriate location.
 To make locating this easy, Stable room templates are light gray, Unstable room templates are pink, and Chaos room templates are red.
 If there are no empty templates for the structure you want to build, please contact a build coordinator.

-In a singleplayer world, you can use the command `Command here` to spawn in the template of the structure you want to build.
+In a singleplayer world, you can use the command `/spawnpiece wotr:templates/[structure]` to spawn in the template of the structure you want to build.
+Be careful, they might be bigger than expected, and there is no undo command.

 ### Using fixed processor blocks
 There are fixed and custom processor blocks.
 Fixed processor blocks are always used for the same purpose, a wall processor block should always be used for walls.